-	Prior to 1981, there were also photos of the Hill Cumorah in New York.
-These have been removed.
+Prior to 1981, in addition to the Friberg New York Cumorah painting, there were also photos of the Hill Cumorah in New York.
+These were removed in 1981.

 The collection of paintings in the missionary and foreign-language editions are misleading on their face.
 Nowhere does the Book of Mormon refer to jungles, pyramids, or Mayans.
 Nowhere does it refer even to buildings made of stone.
 These illustrations are false advertising, and have the inevitable effect of causing confusion among members and investigators.